Richard Hofstadter: Political views

-Influenced by his wife, Hofstadter was a member of the Young Communist League in college, and in April 1938 he joined the Communist Party of the USA; he quit in 1939.
+Influenced by his wife, Hofstadter was a member of the Young Communist League in college, and in April 1938 he joined the Communist Party USA; he quit in 1939.
 Hofstadter had been reluctant to join, knowing the orthodoxy it imposed on intellectuals, telling them what to believe and what to write.
-He was disillusioned by the spectacle of the Moscow Show Trials, but wrote: "I join without enthusiasm but with a sense of obligation....
+He was disillusioned by the spectacle of the Moscow Show Trials, but wrote: "I join without enthusiasm but with a sense of obligation ...
 [M]y fundamental reason for joining is that I don't like capitalism and want to get rid of it."
 He remained anti-capitalist, writing, "I hate capitalism and everything that goes with it," but was similarly disillusioned with Stalinism, finding the Soviet Union "essentially undemocratic" and the Communist Party rigid and doctrinaire.
-In the 1940s Hofstadter abandoned political causes, feeling that intellectuals were no more likely to "find a comfortable home" under socialism than they were under capitalism.
+In the 1940s, Hofstadter abandoned political causes, feeling that intellectuals were no more likely to "find a comfortable home" under socialism than they were under capitalism.

-Biographer Susan Baker writes that Hofstadter "was profoundly influenced by the political Left of the 1930s....
-The philosophical impact of Marxism was so intense and direct during Hofstadter's formative years that it formed a major part of his identity crisis....
+Biographer Susan Baker writes that Hofstadter "was profoundly influenced by the political Left of the 1930s ...
+The philosophical impact of Marxism was so intense and direct during Hofstadter's formative years that it formed a major part of his identity crisis ...
 The impact of these years created his orientation to the American past, accompanied as it was by marriage, establishment of life-style, and choice of profession."
 Geary concludes that, "To Hofstadter, radicalism always offered more of a critical intellectual stance than a commitment to political activism.
 Although Hofstadter quickly became disillusioned with the Communist Party, he retained an independent left-wing standpoint well into the 1940s.
 His first book, Social Darwinism in American Thought (1944), and The American Political Tradition (1948) had a radical point of view."